0xAX/linux-insides/Initialization/linux-initialization-1.md

 }
 ```

 Next we'll focus on `early_top_pgt` and the other page table symbols which we saw above.
 Let's try to understand what these symbols mean.
-First of all let's look at their definition:
+First of all let's look at their definitions:

 ```assembly
 NEXT_PAGE(early_top_pgt)